jramaya/marketingmd/index.md

 agreements on a product ideas there is no reason for this extreme view.
 In applying the global marketing concept and making it work, flexibility is essential.
 The big issue today is not whether to go global, but how to tailor the global marketing concept to fit each business and how to make it work.

-6.5 REASONS FOR ENTERING INTERNATIONAL MARKETS {#reasons-for-entering-international-markets .calibre5}                -
+6.5 REASONS FOR ENTERING INTERNATIONAL MARKETS

  Many marketers have found the international marketplace to be extremely hostile.
 A study by Baker and Kynak,4 for example, found that less than 20 per cent of firms in Texas with export potential actually carried out business in international markets.
 But although many firms view international markets with trepidation, others still make the decision to go international.
 Why?